RadiologyInfo - The radiology information resource for patients

 What is Abdominal Ultrasound Imaging?

-Children's (pediatric) abdominal ultrasound imaging produces pictures of the internal organs and blood vessels located within a child's abdomen.
+Children's (pediatric) abdominal ultrasound imaging produces pictures of the abdominal organs.

 What are some common uses of the procedure?

-Abdominal ultrasound imaging is performed to evaluate the:
+Abdominal ultrasound may be performed to evaluate the size and appearance of the:

 • appendix